wp-plugins/wp-easy-gallery/readme.txt

 **Apr.
 30, 2014 - v3.7**

-* Added option to turn gallery thumbnail dropshadows on/off.
+* Added option to turn gallery thumbnail dropshadows on or off.

 **Apr.
 18, 2014 - v3.6.3**